Low-Light Image and Video Enhancement: A Comprehensive Survey and Beyond: Evaluations

-The quantitative comparison of model efficiency is presented in Tab. \ref{tab:eff}.
-We choose ACDC \cite{sakaridis2021acdc} as the benchmark for efficiency comparison since it contains images of 2K resolution (i.e., 1080 $\times$ 1920), which is closer to real-world applications such as autonomous driving, UAV, and photography.
-It is shown that SGZ \cite{zheng2022semantic} obtains the best FLOPs and Inference Time, whereas SCI \cite{ma2022toward} gains the best \#Params.
-Besides, it is worth mentioning Zero-DCE \cite{guo2020zero}, RUAS \cite{liu2021retinex}, SGZ \cite{zheng2022semantic}, and SCI \cite{ma2022toward} achieve real-time processing on a single GPU.
+\textbf{Results for Model Efficiency:} Tab. \ref{tab:eff} presents the quantitative comparison of model efficiency.
+We choose ACDC~\cite{sakaridis2021acdc} as the benchmark for efficiency comparison since it contains images of 2K resolution (i.e., 1080 $\times$ 1920), which is closer to real-world applications such as autonomous driving, UAV, and photography.
+It is shown that SGZ~\cite{zheng2022semantic} obtains the best FLOPs and Inference Time, whereas SCI~\cite{ma2022toward} gains the best \#Params.
+Besides, it is worth mentioning Zero-DCE~\cite{guo2020zero}, RUAS~\cite{liu2021retinex}, SGZ~\cite{zheng2022semantic}, and SCI~\cite{ma2022toward} achieve real-time processing on a single GPU.